 Streaming services are another way to watch.
 Those apps include:

-Since watching games at MetLife Stadium is not an option for the 2020 season as a result of COVID-19, die-hard Giants fans are likely feeling stranded.
-Some fans may elect to take a day trip to the Atlantic City casinos and grab a seat at their favorite sportsbook.
+If you can’t make it to MetLife Stadium this season, some fans may elect to take a day trip to the Atlantic City casinos and grab a seat at their favorite sportsbook.

 1. Redd’s Restaurant & Biergarten is so close to Metlife Stadium that a park & ride service is available (not that it will be needed this season).
 There are 35 flat screen TVs to watch the games.
 Redd’s also features an outdoor biergarten.